 Day Camps and Youth Camps

 While a distanced use of indoor space is permitted, camps are encouraged to use outdoor spaces when weather permits Youth Camps and Day Camps must follow protocols spelled out in the County Protocols.
-Any day camp with a COVID-19 outbreak (3 or more cases within a 14-day period) must close for 14 consecutive days.
+Any day camp with a COVID-19 outbreak (3 or more cases within a 14-day period) must report to the County Department of Public Health.

 County Department of Public Health protocols for Day Camps